laristra/documentation/documentation_python.md

 `git pull` pull updated files from GitHub to computer

 `git clone` clone repo

-### Shell
-"The most generic sense of the term shell means any program that users employ to type commands.
-A shell hides the details of the underlying operating system and manages the technical details of the operating system kernel interface, which is the lowest-level, or "inner-most" component of most operating systems." - [Wikipedia](https://en.wikipedia.org/wiki/Shell_(computing))

 ### Markdown
 Markdown is a language used on GitHub mainly to write README files.
 A file written in markdown on GitHub is indicated by .md, such as README.md.
 The formatting of Markdown is as follows: